 Informational sources such as wiki’s may share facts about particular persons, places, and things that answer who, what, why, when, and how type questions that address commonly asked questions, such as when someone was born, who was involved in some event, how a particular process works, and so on.

-Two different web pages may share a number of text fragments that may vary slightly, but have the same meaning, or are relevant to each other.
+Two different web pages may share many text fragments that may vary slightly but have the same meaning or are relevant to each other.

 Search Engines and Paraphrases

-Search engines perform a number of functions where some knowledge of when paraphrases convey similar ideas can help them.
+Search engines perform several functions where some knowledge of when paraphrases convey similar ideas can help them.

 Or when the search engine attempts to create document summaries for pages to show in search results, and the summaries from different pages contain paraphrases that address the same topic.

 Or when gathering information to use in a question answering or definitions type response that might appear at the top of search results in response to a query.